PatrickSowinski/DRL2020_Tennis/README.md

 The environment is implemented within Unity ML Agents.
 More info about these environments can be found [here](https://github.com/Unity-Technologies/ml-agents)

-In this environment, a double-jointed arm can move to target locations.
-A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
-Thus, the goal of the agent is to maintain its position at the target location for as many time steps as possible.
+In this environment, two agents control rackets to bounce a ball over a net.
+If an agent hits the ball over the net, it receives a reward of +0.1.
+If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
+Thus, the goal of each agent is to keep the ball in play.

-The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
-Each action is a vector with four numbers, corresponding to torque applicable to two joints.
-Every entry in the action vector should be a number between -1 and 1.
+The observation space consists of 24 variables corresponding to the position and velocity of the ball and racket.
+Each agent receives its own, local observation.
+Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.

-To accelerate training for the agent, we use a multi-agent version of the environment that renders 20 robot arms, each with a different target, simultaneously.
-The scores of the different arms are averaged.

-The environment is considered solved, when the average (over 100 episodes) of those average scores is at least +30.
+The task is episodic, and in order to solve the environment, the agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).

 ## Installation